 The build usually takes on the order of 5–10 minutes.
 When it finishes, binaries such as llama-server appear under build/bin/.

-The F16 file is large (~62GB).
+The file is on the order of ~35GB (exact size may vary).
 The download can be resumed if interrupted.

 From your llama.cpp/build directory, launch the OpenAI-compatible server with GPU offload: